 Consider these important travel lessons when booking your trips in the future.

-Man, what a year its been.
+Man, what a year 2020 was.
 Didn’t see all that coming, did you?
 Me either!

-While some of the events of this year were incredibly hard to deal with, I often found myself trying to make the best of things.
+While some of the events of 2020 were incredibly hard to deal with, I often found myself trying to make the best of things.
 After a few weeks of collective fear and sadness, I think we all did.

-So while we all lost so much this year, many have found a way to turn things around and improve their lives, their mental health, their fitness, and everything else you can think of.
+So while we all lost so much last year, many have also found a way to turn things around and improve their lives, their mental health, their fitness, and everything else you can think of.

-Over the summer I was pleased to see so many of your starting new businesses, launching new products, achieving fitness goals, buying your first homes, and on and on.
+Over the summer of 2020 I was pleased to see so many of you starting new businesses, launching new products, achieving fitness goals, buying your first homes, and so much more.

-Similarly, I’ve spent the past few months working on this blog, investing in myself, and learning to live in the moment.
-Here are my 10 biggest travel lessons of the year to help you travel better in 2020 and beyond.
+Here are my 10 biggest travel lessons of the year to help you travel better in 2021 and beyond.

 1. Always book travel on a travel rewards credit card